- Crunching the Numbers

 Here are a few back-to-school fashion trends to keep an eye on:

 - New fashion trends

 - Technology for distance learning

 - Bigger budgets

 - Fewer price comparisons

 Back to school has evolved, and it is no longer the same experience as it was in 2019.
-So to get the most of your back-to-school promotions and marketing initiatives in 2021, pay attention to the latest trends.
+So, pay attention to the latest trends to get the most out of your back-to-school promotions and marketing initiatives in 2021.

 How to Kick Off Your Online Store for Back-to-School Season

 Students will soon return to school.
 After a year of remote learning, many students will return to the classroom in many locations.
 New school clothes, bags, computers, pencils, notes, and other items are all on the way.
 You know what this means, right?
 So it’s time to start planning your eCommerce brand’s back-to-school marketing approach!